CSC1-1101-TTh9-S21/ps6/README.md

 **Comments:** I now expect you to write comments in your code!
 Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements outlined in PS4.

+**Folders:** Make sure your programs and your files are all in the same folder.
+If you like, you can just download this whole directory to your Desktop.

 **Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.

 ---